 Keyword research is the foundation of almost every successful digital marketing campaign.
-No matter if you prepare an SEO, PPC or content marketing campaign you need to start with one thing – keyword research.
-And no matter if you work as SEO consultant, PPC expert or Content marketer, you need to master the keyword research technique.
+No matter if you prepare an SEO, PPC, or content marketing campaign you need to start with one thing – keyword research.
+And no matter if you work as an SEO consultant, PPC expert, or Content marketer, you need to master the keyword research technique.

-In this article I will present my favorite free tools for keyword research as well as their pros and cons.
+In this article, I will present my favorite tools for keyword research as well as their pros and cons.

 I start with Google Keyword planner not because I believe it’s the best free tool but because it’s considered the alpha and omega of keyword research.

 It’s provided by Google, as part of the Google AdWords platform, it’s completely free and it’s easy to use.

 Best for: to examine search volume and find keyword ideas